Love Songs (2007 film)

-Love Songs (Les Chansons d'amour) is a 2007 French musical film directed by Christophe Honoré, starring Louis Garrel, Ludivine Sagnier, Clotilde Hesme and Chiara Mastroianni.
-It was one of the 20 films selected for the main competition at the 2007 Cannes Film Festival.
+Love Songs (Les Chansons d'amour) is a 2007 French musical film written and directed by Christophe Honoré.
+A homage to Jacques Demy, it stars Louis Garrel, Ludivine Sagnier and Clotilde Hesme in the lead roles as an dysfunctional threesome relationship.

+The film had its world premiere in the main competition of the 2007 Cannes Film Festival on 18 May 2007, where it was nominated for the Palme d'Or.
+It was theatrically released in France on 23 May 2007 by BAC Films.

 Plot

 The film is divided into three parts: The Departure, The Absence and The Return.

 The Departure

 The film begins with Julie Pommeraye walking the streets of Paris; she goes to a cinema and from the tickets queue calls her boyfriend Ismaël Bénoliel on her cell phone.
 He is at work with Alice, but when Julie asks him he lies and says he is alone.
 Julie responds that he pisses her off.
 Later that night, Ismaël runs into Julie on his way home.
 They discuss Julie's frustrations about their relationship and eventually, already in their apartment, reconcile.
 Shortly afterwards Alice arrives; they all get into bed together, read a different book each and fight about each one's place in bed.

 The next day Julie and Ismaël have breakfast with Julie's family; Julie gets frustrated and leaves for the kitchen, followed by her older sister, Jeanne.
 Julie tells Jeanne and later her mother about Alice and the threesome.
 In the night, after Ismaël, Julie and Alice leave a bar where they were eating, Julie starts complaining about Ismaël's relationship with Alice; Ismaël responds that her jealousy is ironic considering she also has a sexual relationship with Alice, but that she is truly the only one he loves.
 Alice tells them that she is only there to bring them together.
 They go to a concert where Alice befriends a guy named Gwendal.
 Julie starts feeling bad, so she and Ismaël decide to leave.
 Outside, Julie collapses and suddenly dies.